Automated Test Validators for Flaky Cyber-Physical System Simulators: Approach and Evaluation: Evaluation

-\textbf{Conclusion Validity.} We note that when evaluating multiple alternatives -- e.g., various assertion inference methods in our context -- some researchers advise initially conducting the Kruskal–Wallis Test to determine if there are significant differences among the alternatives as a whole before proceeding with pairwise Mann-Whitney U Tests.
-However, because we had only a small number of pairwise comparisons and were primarily focused on direct comparisons between pairs of alternatives, we chose to skip the Kruskal–Wallis Test and move directly to Mann-Whitney U Tests.
-Since running multiple statistical tests can increase the risk of Type I error inflation~\cite{arcuri2011practical}, we apply the Benjamini-Hochberg (BH) procedure~\cite{benjamini1995controlling} to control the false discovery rate, as noted in Sections~\ref{sec:RQ2} and~\ref{sec:RQ3}.
-BH procedure is preferred over family-wise error rate corrections such as Bonferroni, which have been criticized in the literature~\cite{arcuri2011practical}.
-As mentioned in RQ2 and RQ3, all statistical significance tests are reported using BH-adjusted p-values.
+\textbf{Conclusion Validity.} Since running multiple statistical tests can increase the risk of Type I error inflation~\cite{arcuri2011practical}, we apply the Benjamini-Hochberg (BH) procedure~\cite{benjamini1995controlling} to control the false discovery rate.
+In RQ2 and RQ3, all statistical significance tests were reported using BH-adjusted p-values.

 \textbf{External Validity.} Our experiments are based on five different CPS and network systems.
-The aircraft autopilot system that we used in our study is from the Lockheed Martin benchmark and has been previously used in the literature on testing CPS models~\cite{giannakopoulou2021automated, nejati2019evaluating}.
-Our router case study is one of the few examples of industrial network systems in the literature and has been previously used in studies on non-robustness analysis~\cite{enrich} and failure model inference~\cite{tosem}.
-The ADS systems we used in our study are based on BeamNG, a leading open-source simulator widely referenced for virtual and hybrid testing in ADS research, and used by the software testing community for benchmarking and competitions~\cite{beamng, sbft}.
+The aircraft autopilot system that we used in our evaluation is from the Lockheed Martin benchmark and has been previously used in the literature on testing CPS models~\cite{giannakopoulou2021automated, nejati2019evaluating}.
+Our router case study is one of the few examples of industrial network systems in the literature~\cite{enrich,tosem}.
+The ADS systems we used in our evaluation are based on BeamNG, a leading open-source simulator widely referenced for virtual and hybrid testing in ADS research, and used by the software testing community for benchmarking and competitions~\cite{beamng, sbft}.
 In addition, one of our ADS relies on \textsc{Dave2} which is a DNN that has been successfully employed in real-world road testing conducted by NVIDIA~\cite{dave2roadtest}.
 Further experiments with a broader range of CPS would strengthen generalizability.
-In addition, our signal encoding in Section~\ref{sec:example} assumes a piecewise constant interpolation function.
-Our evaluation of major CPS benchmarks and case studies from the literature indicates that this assumption is commonly made~\cite{khandait2024arch, lockheedmartin, cruisecontroller, clutchlockup, guidancecontrol, dcmotor}.
-While this choice is well suited to our case study domains, applying our encoding to systems in other domains may require adapting the interpolation strategy to better match domain-specific signal characteristics.